Abdillahi-A/Guessing_Game/README.md

-# Simple Guessing Game
+# Guessing Game

+##What does it do?

-I'm thinking of a random integer between 1 and 20.
-What number am I thinking of?
+A simple guessing game.
+"I'm thinking of a random integer between 1 and 20.
+What number am I thinking of?"

+##NB:
 Both .py files work exactly the same.
-I've just cleaned up the code on one of them by using funcitons.
+I've just cleaned up the code on one of them to make it more readable by using functions.

 ## Change log: